microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 1. Start the service using `dotnet run` in the terminal window.

-1. Open the file `Resources/FineCollectionService/test.http` in the VS Code (file) Explorer.
+1. Open the file `Resources/FineCollectionService/test.http` in VS Code.
 The request in this file simulates sending a detected speeding-violation to the `FineCollectionService`.

 1. Click on `Send request` in the file to send a request to the API.